 The second competition of 4YFN is called Internet of Things –or IoT- and focuses on how the WWW is everything we need in a mobile device to shape our future.
 The first finalist for this event is Circular Devices, a Finnish start-up that has created a mobile phone made of modules called “Puzzlephone”, with which you can replace and upgrade parts – it’s already part of Google’s Ara Project.
 Argus Labs’ Sentiance is another of the big favourites since it promises to change smartphones as we know them, giving developers a new dimension that will provide users with context aware recommendations and marketing automation.
 Sharing this same spirit and ideas we find Atooma, a new engine for smartphones that will actively learn a phone user’s behaviour through their interaction with their mobile apps.

 Focusing on the world of courier and transport services we find Fuel Loyal and Parcel Life.
-The first will optimize the use of fuel during journeys while the second will offer a new way to track the status of the parcels you’ve sent; the video on their website gives you a more complete idea of what that entails.
+The first will optimise the use of fuel during journeys while the second will offer a new way to track the status of the parcels you’ve sent; the video on their website gives you a more complete idea of what that entails.
 From the road we jump straight into the home with Clime, a device that can be controlled via smartphone to monitor temperature, movement, humidity, and light (amongst other things) in the household.

 Last but not least we find our two remaining finalists for this second competition.
 Visualead, a start-up that improves interactions between people and brands thanks to their renovation of QR tech via Visual QR code technology.
 And Undagrid, a hassle-free universal cloud platform that connects our devices and lets them access the Internet without time-consuming configurations.